Slayer: Hanneman's death, Lombardo's third split, and Repentless (2011–2016)

 When asked if Slayer would make another album, Lombardo replied "Yes absolutely; Although there's nothing written, there are definitely plans."
 However, Araya said Slayer would not begin writing a new album until Hanneman's condition improved.
 To celebrate the 25th anniversary of Reign In Blood, the band performed all of the album's tracks at the All Tomorrow's Parties festival at the Alexandra Palace in London.

 In November 2011, Lombardo posted a tweet that the band had started to write new music.
 This presumably meant that Hanneman's condition improved, and it was believed he was ready to enter the studio.
 King had worked with Lombardo that year and they completed three songs.
 The band planned on entering the studio in either March or April 2012 and were hoping to have the album recorded before the group's US tour in late May and release it by the summer of that year.
 However, King said the upcoming album would not be finished until September and October of that year, making a 2013 release likely.
 In July 2012, King revealed two song titles for the upcoming album, "Chasing Death" and "Implode".

 In February 2013, Lombardo was fired right before Slayer was to play at Australia's Soundwave festival due to an argument with band members over a pay dispute.
 Slayer and American Recordings released a statement, saying "Mr. Lombardo came to the band less than a week before their scheduled departure for Australia to present an entirely new set of terms for his engagement that were contrary to those that had been previously agreed upon", although Lombardo claimed there was a gag order in place.
 Dette returned to fill in for Lombardo for the Soundwave dates.
-It was confirmed that Lombardo was officially out of Slayer for the third time, and, in May, Bostaph rejoined the band.
+It was confirmed that Lombardo was officially out of Slayer for the third time, and in May, Bostaph rejoined the band.

+King said in February 2024 that he had severed ties with Lombardo ever since, adding that "he's dead to me."

 On May 2, 2013, Hanneman died due to liver failure in a local hospital near his home in Southern California's Inland Empire; the cause of death was later determined to be alcohol-related cirrhosis.
 King confirmed that the band would continue, saying "Jeff is going to be in everybody's thoughts for a long time.
 It's unfortunate you can't keep unfortunate things from happening.
 But we're going to carry on – and he'll be there in spirit."
 However, Araya felt more uncertain about the band's future, expressing his belief that "After 30 years [with Hanneman active in the band], it would literally be like starting over", and doubting that Slayer's fanbase would approve such a change.
 Despite the uncertainty regarding the band's future, Slayer still worked on a followup to World Painted Blood.
 Additionally, it was reported that the new album would still feature material written by Hanneman.